 - Setting social media goals: Set achievable and realistic goals that aim to maximize your reach.
 Your main concern should be efficiency.

-- Choose the right social media platforms: Depending on your research, chances are you won’t have to use all social media platforms.
-Pick the ones that allow you to reach the biggest chunk of your customer base with minimal effort.
+- Choose the right social media platforms: Pick the ones that allow you to reach the biggest chunk of your customer base with minimal effort.

 - Automate your operations: Be smart about your social media operations.
-Use automation tools like Facebook Business to schedule your social media activity.
+Use automation tools to schedule your social media activity.

 - Hire professionals: Evaluate the time you might have to spend on promoting your brand online.
 The goal isn’t for you to become a full-time social media specialist.
 If you can afford it, it might be a good idea to hire one.

-Step 6: Start Restaurant Email and SMS Marketing
+Step 6: Launch Restaurant Email and SMS Marketing

 Another way to reach your audience is through email and SMS marketing.
 It’s a sure way to get increased customer engagement, improve customer retention by providing them with special offers, promotions, and discounts, and increase traffic and sales.